ACUI Education and Research Grant

 Individuals with ACUI membership are eligible for this award.

 Submissions will receive electronic notification confirming receipt of materials.
-A confidential panel of judges will conduct a blind review of the materials to make the selection based on the criteria identified for this specific award.
+A confidential panel of judges will conduct an anonymous review of the materials to make the selection based on the criteria identified for this specific award.
 It is the goal that at least one recipient will be chosen per year, but multiple awards may be given depending on quality of submissions at each deadline and funds available.
 The panel has the option to distribute funds up to the full amount, partial funds, or to choose not to distribute the award at all.
 The decision of the judges will be final.
 One physical award will be given to each recipient project, which will be recognized during the awards ceremony at the annual conference and in subsequent publications.